SamuelMallick/dmpcrl-concept/README.md

 - **`data`** contains the .pkl data files that have been generated for the paper Multi-Agent Reinforcement Learning via Distributed MPC as a Function Approximator.
 - **`plotting`** contains scripts that are used for generating the images used in the paper Multi-Agent Reinforcement Learning via Distributed MPC as a Function Approximator.
 - **`power_system`** contains contains all files relating to the power system example in the paper Multi-Agent Reinforcement Learning via Distributed MPC as a Function Approximator. q_learning_power.py runs the MARL training algorithm.
-- **`academic_example.py`** runs the MARL training algorithm for the academic example in Multi-Agent Reinforcement Learning via Distributed MPC as a Function Approximator.
+- **`example_1`** contains contains all files relating to the power system example in the paper Multi-Agent Reinforcement Learning via Distributed MPC as a Function Approximator. example_1.py.py runs the MARL training algorithm.
 ## License

 The repository is provided under the GNU General Public License.
 See the [LICENSE](https://github.com/SamuelMallick/dmpcrl-concept/blob/main/LICENSE) file included with this repository.